 FAQs Student Billing Account

-- How do student billing accounts get established?
+- How are student billing accounts established?

 - Upon admittance to the University of Oregon a student billing account is established in the student’s name.
 This account is used for most charges incurred at the university.
 All student are sent a Revolving Charge Agreement that explains the terms and conditions of the account.